ministryofjustice/security-guidance/docs/general-user-video-and-messaging-apps-guidance.md

 You have a duty of confidentiality and a responsibility to safeguard any HMG information or data that you access.
 This is [Principle 2](https://www.gov.uk/government/publications/government-security-classifications) of the Government Security Classifications.
 The MoJ trusts you to work with `OFFICIAL` information.
 You're trusted to make a reasoned judgement about whether it's safe to use an approved tool, or whether you should use a different MoJ-provided work tool.

+Never send work material to your personal devices or email accounts.

 Remember that it is impossible to delete information after it's released in public.

 For more information about MoJ IT Security, look on the MoJ Intranet [here](https://intranet.justice.gov.uk/guidance/security/).